Antonio ByrdAssistant Professor

 B.S. in Secondary Education – English/Language Arts, Auburn University at Montgomery (2011)

 “Between Learning and Opportunity: A Study of African American Coders’ Networks of Support.”
-Literacy in Composition Studies, forthcoming November 2019.
+Literacy in Composition Studies, November 2019.

 “‘Like Coming Home’: African American Adults Tinkering and Playing Toward a Computer Code Bootcamp.”
-College Composition and Communication, forthcoming February 2020.
+College Composition and Communication, February 2020.